virustotalop/JarPatcher/README.md

 # JarPatcher
 JarPatcher allows you to patch or inject code into jar files on runtime.
 Put compiled class files into the classes folder that is generated.
-On run time the class files will be loaded in.
+On run time the class files are loaded in.
-Still in development, release builds will be created when everything is fully functional.

 # Usage
 ```
 Arguments are optional
-java -jar JarPatcher.jar something.jar "arg1 arg2"
+java -jar JarPatcher.jar something.jar "arg1 arg2" --debug
 ```

 #Example
 ```
 Class called JarPatcherTest

 package me.virustotal.jarpatchertest;